 ASTC has a membership from across the country (currently 45 states).
 Membership has grown from 19 in 1983 to a diverse group today that is nearly 300 strong.
 Members bring the skills forged in a number of academic disciplines (including psychology, communication, theatre, sociology, law, and many others) to the same basic tasks that have not changed since the Society's founding in 1982.

 Member consultants provide some of all of the following services: case theory and presentation, change of venue studies, community attitude surveys, continuing legal education seminars, deposition preparation, expert testimony, focus groups, graphics and demonstrative evidence, jury selection, language and the law, media relations, mediation and arbitration (ADR), mock jury trials, negotiations, opening statement and closing argument preparation and evaluation, post-trial juror interviews, presentation strategy, pro bono services, trial simulations, trial technology, voir dire strategy and witness preparation.

-An elected Board of Directors governs ASTC, with an executive committee consisting of President, Vice-President, Secretary, Treasurer and Executive Director.
-Board members serve four-year terms, while the position of President is a one-year commitment.
+An elected Board of Directors governs ASTC, with an elected executive committee consisting of President, Vice-President, Secretary, Treasurer and Administrative Director.
+Board members serve four-year terms, while the positions of President and Vice-President are one-year commitments, and positions of Secretary and Treasurer are two-year commitments.
 Elections are held annually.
 There are nine ASTC standing committees and periodic task forces.